Waaal/BobaOS/doc/userland/Userland.md

 - Setup a TSS
 - Get to user land with iret

-### Setupt user cand and data segments
+### Setupt userland and data segments
-To be able to swithc to userland we need to have a user data and code segment in the GDT.
+To be able to switch to userland we need to have a user data and code segment in the GDT.
 We alos need a TSS entry in the GDT.

 ### Setupt TSS
 Explenation of the TSS is [here](../STCQ/TSS.md)